Questor’s Gambit

 “I bow to no cat!”
 Cmdr.
 Wilker barked, but when he saw Captain Jacques’ reflective eyes glaring at him in the dull pink glow from the viewscreen, he ducked his head and apologized, “I’m sorry; I should let you handle this, Captain.”

 In the midst of chaos, Captain Jacques remained one cool cat: “Greetings, Questor.
-I’m Captain Pierre Jacques of the Tri-Galactic Navy Ship Initiative.
+I’m Captain Pierre Jacques of the Tri-Galactic Navy Starship Initiative.
 We’re on a voyage of peaceful discovery.
 Your transmission seems to have coincided with a loss of control on my bridge.
-If your transmission is the cause of my ship’s system failures, please rescind any effect you may be having on my ship so that we may converse peaceably.
+If your transmission is the cause of my ship’s system failures, please rescind any effect you may be having on my ship so that we may converse peaceably.”

 Cmdr.
 Wilker wished he could keep his cool like that.
 One.
 Cool.
 Cat.

 But Questor wasn’t having any of it.
-He rolled his eyes dramatically, sighed, and then the image of his body on the viewscreen stepped surreally down onto the bridge, taking physical form.
+He rolled his eyes dramatically, sighed, and then the image of his toga-draped body on the viewscreen stepped surreally down onto the bridge, taking physical form.
 He was followed by dancing lights that flitted about, throwing colorful shadows in every which direction.

 “Of course, I’m the cause,” Questor intoned.
 “I am the day.
 I am the night.
 I am the stars.
 I am your god.”
 He circled around the captain, finally stopping in front of him, nose to nose; captain to strange visitation; cat to cat.
 “Bow to me.”